About the rivers

 Scotland's far north faces the Pentland Firth and stretches from Cape Wrath in the west to John O'Groats in the east.
 The rivers here are mostly spate rivers and salmon and sea trout are the main species fished for.
 When rivers are low, and the salmon slow to take, there are plenty of trout lochs to try and also some good sea trout lochs, notably Loch Hope.
-In addition there is some excellent sea fishing (see our sea fishing section).
+In addition there is some excellent sea fishing.

 The main fishing areas below are listed from west to east.
 Click the names for more details on each.